GeekBrucy/mySnippets/AWS/Certificates/Notes/20_01_Machine_Learning.md

 - Find objects, people, text, scenes in images and videos using ML
 - Facial analysis and facial search to do user verification, people counting
-- Create a database of “familiar faces” or compare against celebrities
+- Create a database of "familiar faces" or compare against celebrities
 - Use cases:
   - Labeling
   - Content Moderation